-- SBTi Corporate Net-Zero Standard: Provides guidance, criteria, and recommendations to support corporates in setting net-zero targets through the SBT
+- SBTi Corporate Net-Zero Standard: Provides guidance, criteria and recommendations to support corporates in setting net-zero targets through the SBTi.

-- Net-Zero Standard Criteria: The criteria companies' net-zero targets must meet to be approved as science-based by the SBTi (also available in Japanese translation)
+- Net-Zero Standard Criteria: The criteria companies' net-zero targets must meet to be approved as science-based by the SBTi (also available in Japanese).

-- Net-Zero Getting Started Guide: A quick, simple, step-by-step flow chart that allows companies to understand how to set net-zero targets in their specific situation.
+- Getting Started Guide: A simple, step-by-step flow chart to help companies understand how to set net-zero targets in their specific situation.

-- Beyond value chain mitigation FAQ: The SBTi is continuing its work on its role in incentivizing beyond value chain mitigation after launch of V1 of the Standard.
-This FAQ will be used to provide information and updates during this process.
+- Beyond value chain mitigation FAQ: The SBTi is continuing its work on beyond value chain mitigation to support companies in financing climate action.
+For more information, visit the project page.

 The Net-Zero Standard: A deep dive into setting corporate science-based net-zero targets webinar

 Foundations for net-zero target-setting in the corporate sector

 - Paper - Portuguese from Portugal